aunmesh/HomePage/content/post/Monty-Hall.md

 **_Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
 You pick a door, say No. 1, and the host, who goes by the name Monty, knows what's behind the doors.
 He opens another door, say No. 3, which has a goat.
 He then says to you, "Do you want to pick door No. 2?"
 Is it to your advantage to switch your choice?_**
 <br><br>

 I first became acquainted with this problem during an internship interview.
 I had just started my sophomore year in college.
 This was the first problem interviewer asked me.
 I tried to think, but couldn't understand why should we even bother to revise.
 Finally, I decided that it was a trick question, and said that no we shouldn't.
 I made up a faulty reasoning to support my claim.
-I wasn't given an offer, and I place the blame on this wretched problem.(Hence, the blog post :P)
+I wasn't given an offer, and I place the blame on this wretched problem.(Hence, the blog post :P).
+In this post, a Bayesian Reasoning for the problem is presented along with an intuitive reason for the answer.

 ### "Why?
 Why should we even bother to switch?"<br>
 It is important to address this "why" before proceeding any further.
 We need to bother simply because there is a change in information.
 Extra information has been made available by Monty.
 That information is the presence of a goat behind the third door.
 This information was not there when we picked door 1.
 At the start, there was the possibility, that the car could be behind the 3rd door.
 Now we know for sure that it is not the case.
 Hence, we need to think.